The Transgender Television Awards

 Jenny-Anne Christine Bishop OBE TransForum Manchester

-Transgender Zone’s Television Logs are one of the best ways to observe and catalogue television in the UK.
-Every Year we closely monitor television and record any issues that may positively or negatively affect transgender people.
-From this (list compiled over 12 months) the winners are chosen.
-The organisers do not have to choose the main winners as the logs choose them for us, in other words, the winners choose themselves by their trans-positive behaviour.
+Transgender Zone observe and catalogue television in the UK.
+Every Two Years we closely monitor television and record any issues that may positively or negatively affect transgender people.
+From this (list compiled every 2 years) the winners are chosen.
+The organisers do not have to choose the main winners as the media choose them for us, in other words, the winners choose themselves by their trans-positive behaviour.
 Anyone on UK television can win one of these awards – they just need to treat transgender people with dignity and respect over a long and provable period to be in with a chance.
-Unlike many awards, this is not decided by a small group in a room in an afternoon, this is the culmination of 12 months of serious and critical observation.
+Unlike many awards, this is not decided by a small group in a room in an afternoon, this is the culmination of months of serious and critical observation.
 Our logs date back decades, so we can even refer back should we see sudden hypocritical changes in television ‘talent’.
 It really is difficult to win one of these awards!
 Television tends not to have actual transgender people on it, it tends to have cross-dressed comics who then use transphobia as part of their act – which is unacceptable.
 On panel shows, again, it is unusual to have a trans*comic present, so again, ripe for transphobia.
 To hire a trans* stand-up comedian to be present, at least allows a rebuttal if mocked.
 Often, sadly, transphobia is spoken to a non-trans audience by non-trans*people, and that is something we are addressing.
 However, to succeed we need allies, and it is with great pleasure we present this years winners and why.
 Maybe you would like to visit these topics in our library(?).
 ‘Transgender-Currency’ , ‘Gay Licence’ and finally ‘Transphobia by Proxy’ (TBP), as if you are a broadcaster they make essential and well informed reading.
 Each will be self-explanatory.
 Each term was created by Transgender Zone after decades of media research.
 You will see why when you visit the pages.
 As the terms required simply did not exist, but yet are rife in broadcasting.

 Itv1 has been exemplary this year and for the first time beaten Channel 5 to the top spot.
 Thanks to their programmes ‘This Morning’ and ‘Lorraine’ this was a clear favourite. itv’s other channels such as itv2 need some attention and are by no means perfect.
 But itv daytime has made this choice very easy indeed.